 Editorial: Chris Stevens' legacy can be a free Libya

-VideosUS Consulate in Libya attacked, American killed Obama: Libya killers will be brought to justice
+Related mediaUS Consulate in Libya attacked, American killed Ambassador, 3 others killed in Libya (warning: graphic) Obama: Libya killers will be brought to justice

 That Chris Stevens, the U.S. ambassador to Libya, might have died at the hands of a Benghazi mob would be the bitterest of ironies for an Arabic-speaking diplomat who aided Libyan rebels in overthrowing Moammar Gadhafi.

 "How could this happen," asked Secretary of State Hillary Clinton, "in a country we helped liberate, in a city we helped save from destruction?"